YuhangSong/YuhangSong.github.io/_pages/life.md

 I believe life and work deserve the same fire.
 <!-- So I chase joy in the code, on the court, and through the slopes and mountains. -->

-See below my recent freestyle skiing showoff — humblebrag included.
+See below my recent freestyle skiing clip.

 <div style="max-width:700px">   <!-- limit the *container* if you wish -->
   <video